Welcome to today's edition of the Rush 24-7 podcast.

 I haven't.

-I mean, they used to be a daily running tally of uh body counts, deaths, injuries, and so forth in Iraq.
+I mean, there used to be a daily running tally of body counts, deaths, injuries, and so forth at Iraq.

 Haven't seen that.

-Uh I'm sure uh but that's too distracting uh as well uh for Obama who's uh who's busy um selling uh mortgage plan.
+I'm sure, but that's too distracting as well for Obama, who's busy selling a mortgage plan.

 We're talking about housing.

-We're gonna talk about housing and the teleprompter and everything up there on the Merchant Marine Organizers, so I really can't say anything about it.
+We're going to talk about housing and the teleprompter and everything up there on the merchant marine organizers, so I really can't say anything about it.

 The chairman of the Senate Foreign Relations Committee called for hearings on the mounting piracy threat.

-Well, I'm I just shouldn't interrupt myself, but I just I am still getting emails today from subscribers to my website over the fact that I lied to them about meeting with Obama.
+I am still getting emails today from subscribers to my website over the fact that I lied to him about meeting with Obama.

 I plan to hold hearings to further examine the growing threat of piracy and all the policy options that need to be on the table before the next fire drill becomes an international incident with big implications.

-Vice President Biden was less Carl Rove is called a liar now.
+Vice President Biden was less, Karl Rove is called a liar now.

-And it Biden, I mean, why is anybody think Biden ever tells the truth?
+Biden, I mean, why does anybody think Biden ever tells the truth?

 Here was the guy who forced out a 1988 presidential campaign for plagiarism, copying a British MP named Neil Kinnock.